 Please see my comment on BlueTeam below to close the loop on your conversation with Bart on April 8th regarding our final determination not to certify this complaint.
-Following our discussion with we have determined we will not be requesting additional investigative authority from the OPOC.
+Following our discussion with the second se

 This case has been sent for OPO review three times.
 First on January 7, 2022, second on March 29, 2022, and lastly on April 5, 2022.
 Each time, I requested additional interviews.
 The request included seven SPD employees and a request for a voluntary interview of four individuals who work for the County, as well as City Administration officials, City Council members, and their staff.
 This only resulted in interviews of two additional SPD employees.
-On March 30, 2022, forwarded information regarding order IA to stop conducting additional interviews, which is complicated by the fact that was on the list of persons to interview.
+On March 30, 2022, Council forwarded information regarding Council members order IA to stop conducting additional interviews, which is complicated by the fact that Council members to interview.